- City of Seymour, 940-889-3148, www.cityofseymour.org

-From US 82 in south Wichita Falls take the Kemp St. Exit north 1.7 miles to Seymour Street.
-Turn right (east) on Seymour St. and go 0.3 miles to Sunset Drive.
-Turn left (north) on Sunset Dr. and follow it 0.1 miles into the park.
+From US 82 in south Wichita Falls take the Kemp St. Exit north 1.7 miles to Seymour St. Turn right (east) on Seymour St. and go 0.3 mile to Sunset Dr. Turn left (north) on Sunset Dr. and follow it 0.1 mile into the park.

 Lucy Park offers a great nature escape right in the middle of Wichita Falls.
-The park consists of several large areas bordered by the Wichita River and its associated woodland.
-A well-maintained trail accompanies the river for its length through the park providing excellent wildlife viewing opportunities.
+The 163-acre park is bordered by the Wichita River and its associated woodland.
+A well-maintained section of the Circle Trail accompanies the river for most of its length through the park providing excellent wildlife-viewing opportunities.
+The River Bend Nature Center offers exhibits of area flora and fauna.
 In summer, the park hosts several pairs of Mississippi Kites.
-The woodlands provide habitat for Carolina Wrens and Carolina Chickadees, while the more open edges provide foraging grounds for Mourning and Inca Doves.
-Along the Wichita River, look for Snowy Egret, Killdeer, and migrating songbirds during spring and fall.
+The river woodlands provide habitat for Carolina Wren and Carolina Chickadee.
+The open space in the park provides foraging grounds for Mourning and Inca Doves.
+Along the Wichita River, look for Snowy Egret, Killdeer and migrating songbirds during spring and fall.
 The river is also home to the colorful American Rubyspot damselfly.

 Lake Arrowhead State Park

 From the intersection of US 281 and US 82 in Wichita Falls, go south on US 281 for 6.8 miles to RR 1954.
 Turn left (east) on RR 1954 and follow it 7.2 miles to Lake Arrowhead State Park.